 |Auditing||Admins can be alerted of creation of admin accounts.||Microsoft Entra PIM alerts|

-There are also tutorials for managing access to resources in entitlement management, onboarding external users to Azure AD through an approval process, governing access to your applications and the application's existing users.
+There are also tutorials for managing access to resources in entitlement management, onboarding external users to Microsoft Entra ID through an approval process, governing access to your applications and the application's existing users.

-While there's no perfect solution or recommendation for every customer, the following configuration guides also provide the baseline policies Microsoft recommends you follow to ensure a more secure and productive workforce.
+While each organization may have its own unique requirements, the following configuration guides also provide the baseline policies Microsoft recommends you follow to ensure a more secure and productive workforce.